 Shop ‘til you drop

 New Paltz’s Main Street is lined with quaint shops selling all kinds of items including handmade jewelry, tie-dyed clothing, art supplies, home goods and vintage LPs.
 Wandering in and out of these retro ma-and-pa businesses, you may feel like you've time traveled back to '60s—or modern-day Brooklyn with all the locally sourced foods and artisan goods.
-At the very end of Main Street, don't miss the Water Street Market, an open-air marketplace with kid-pleasing treat shops like Candy Candy and Dohnut, plus antique sellers and boutiques.
+At the very end of Main Street, don't miss the Water Street Market, an open-air marketplace with kid-pleasing treat shops like Dohnut, plus antique sellers and boutiques.

 Romp in a royal-looking playground

 Built entirely out of wood, the Playground at Hasbrouck Park looks like a fortress!
 While there are swings and slides, it's most impressive feature is its multi-story castle that children can climb up via enclosed stairs or by wiggling through a series of secret passages.
 Loosely connected, the massive wooden structure is fenced in and has two sides: one designed for toddlers with a huge sand box and tiny monkey bars that barely come up to my elbow, the other for school-age kids.
 Bonus: There's ample street parking nearby.

 Just a few blocks from Main Street sits Historic Huguenot Street, America’s oldest continuously-inhabited block, originally settled in 1678 by a group of French immigrants.
 The visitor’s center is open daily from 10am to 5pm, and walking tours run every half hour.
 There are also special events throughout the year.